PEM-Humboldt/graph_soundscapes/README.md

 ## Dependencies

-To run the scripts you will need the following R packages:
+To run the scripts you will need *R version 3.6 or higher*, and the following R packages:

 - seewave
 - tuneR